 HackerRank Interviews is a live online interview platform for hiring companies to conduct coding interviews.
-Candidates are invited by the company's hiring managers to log in to HackerRank Interview and participate in a live coding interview session.
-HackerRank Interviews enable both the interviewer(s) and a candidate to communicate, code, and collaborate interactively.
+The company's hiring managers invite candidates to log in to HackerRank Interview and participate in a live coding interview session.
+HackerRank Interviews enable the interviewer(s) and a candidate to communicate, code, and collaborate interactively.

 The interview process is made easy and efficient with a wide range of features, which you can use to choose the best candidate from the lot.
 This article discusses all the key interview features available in the HackerRank for work.

 Using a virtual lobby, a single interview link can be used for conducting multiple interviews.
-The single interview link has also resulted in a better candidate experience as they can remain in the same link throughout the onsite interview process instead of juggling multiple links for each interview.
+The single interview link has also resulted in a better candidate experience.
+They can remain in the same link throughout the onsite interview process instead of juggling multiple links for each interview.
 With numerous interviews happening using a single link, it becomes essential to ensure that the participants inside the interview are not disturbed by the sudden appearance of others.

 For more information on Virtual Lobby, refer to Virtual Lobby in HackerRank Interview.

-After you join the HackerRank interview, you can confirm the presence of the candidate or any other participant by looking at the colored name of the participant at the top left corner of the screen.
+After you join the HackerRank interview, you can confirm the candidate's presence or any other participant by looking at the colored name of the participant at the top left corner of the screen.
 The quality of their internet connection is also displayed.

 The key features of the candidate's workspace are discussed below.

 Code Editor and Programming Languages

-The interview interface has a built-in code editor which supports a variety of programming languages.
+The interview interface has a built-in code editor that supports various programming languages.
 HackerRank Interviews supports more than 40 programming languages.
 These are available in the drop-down menu in the top right corner of the page.
 You can change the language for each question.
 However, if you have disabled specific languages during question creation, you can choose only enabled languages.